survivejs/react-book/manuscript/02_developing_with_webpack.md

 Open up *main.css* and change the background color to something like `lime` (`background: lime`).
 Develop styles as needed to make it look a little nicer.

 ![Hello cornsilk world](images/hello_02.png)

+T> An alternative way to load CSS would be to define a separate entry through which we point at CSS.
+I discuss that at the *Building Kanban* chapter.

 ## Enabling Sourcemaps